TaitoUnited/full-stack-template/README.md

 * Teams: Select admin permission for the Admins team
 * Teams: Select write permission for the Developers team
 * Collaborators: Add additional collaborators if required.
-* Collaborators: Remove repository creator (= yourself) from the collaborator list (NOTE: Set all the other GitHub settings before this one!)
+* Collaborators: Remove repository creator (= yourself) from the collaborator list (NOTE: You may want to hold on to your admin rights until you have configured all GitHub settings properly and created a [server environment for development](#configuration-for-server-environments))

+> On critical projects you should grant write permissions only for those, who really require write access.

 #### Stack configuration